ensime/ensime-tng/README.md

 ### VSCode

+First uninstall any other Scala LSPs that you may have installed, e.g. Metals.

 Go to the Extension manager and "Install from VSIX", choosing the ENSIME `.vsix` file.

 You may wish to bind the custom command "Import Symbol" to a hotkey.